 After years of R&D, SPC is able to overcome these limitations: SPC is the world's first RSU that can predict situation-based trafficconflicts as well as take preventive measures to avoid them.

-This Smart Pedestrian Crosswalk, located in Ülemiste City, Tallinn is special because of its width.
-The crosswalk is about 20 meters wide, so a lot wider than average Estonian crosswalks.
-Also, the amount of pedestrians is high, because Ülemiste City has many companies having their offices there.
-This crosswalk was one of our first instalments of the system. Ülemiste City is an innovative community and largest Smart City in the Baltics.
+This Smart Pedestrian Crosswalk is special because of its width.
+The crosswalk is about 20 meters wide, so a lot wider than other average Estonian crosswalks.
+Also, the amount of pedestrians is high, because Ülemiste City has many big companies having their offices there in the cosy campus.

 This Smart Pedestrian Crosswalk is our newest instalment and it is located to the intersection with a high density of traffic.
-It’s near University of Tartu buildings and theatres.
-The crosswalk has many students and other pedestrians crossing it at the dark times.
-We have witnessed so far an automatic braking reaction from drivers when they notice our signs, even if there are no pedestrians near the crosswalk.
+It’s near the University of Tartu buildings and popular theatres.
+In the dark, this crosswalk has more students and other pedestrians crossing it as an average crosswalk.

 Connectivity is the name given to communication between one vehicle and another, and between a vehicle and the infrastructure.
 For instance with traffic lights or traffic control systems such as Smart Pedestrian Crosswalk.
 Within the field of connected mobility, Vehicle-to-X communication(V2X) refers to direct communication both between vehicles (vehicle-to-vehicle/V2V) and between vehicles and the stationary infrastructure (vehicle-to-infrastructure/V2I).